The following species were added:

 ................................................................................4

-4a Cap surface orangish, reddish orange to chestnut or date brown often with green tones; stem tapering at base
+4a Cap surface orangish, reddish orange to chestnut or date brown often with green tones; stem often tapering at base

 ................................................................................5